pytorch/serve/docs/server.md

 ## Overview

-Torchserve can be used for many types of inference in production settings.
+TorchServe can be used for many types of inference in production settings.
 It provides an easy-to-use command line interface and utilizes  [REST based APIs](rest_api.md) handle state prediction requests.

 For example, you want to make an app that lets your users snap a picture, and it will tell them what objects were detected in the scene and predictions on what the objects might be.
-You can use TS to serve a prediction endpoint for a object detection and identification model that intakes images, then returns predictions.
-You can also modify TS behavior with custom services and run multiple models.
+You can use TorchServe to serve a prediction endpoint for a object detection and identification model that intakes images, then returns predictions.
+You can also modify TorchServe behavior with custom services and run multiple models.
 There are examples of custom services in the [examples](../examples) folder.

 ## Technical Details

-Now that you have a high level view of TS, let's get a little into the weeds.
-TS takes a pytorch deep learning model and it wraps it in a set of REST APIs.
+Now that you have a high level view of TorchServe, let's get a little into the weeds.
+TorchServe takes a pytorch deep learning model and it wraps it in a set of REST APIs.
 Currently it comes with a built-in web server that you run from command line.
 This command line call takes in the single or multiple models you want to serve, along with additional optional parameters controlling the port, host, and logging.
-TS supports running custom services to handle the specific inference handling logic.
+TorchServe supports running custom services to handle the specific inference handling logic.
 These are covered in more detail in the [custom service](custom_service.md) documentation.

-To try out TS serving now, you can load the custom MNIST model, with this example:
+To try out TorchServe serving now, you can load the custom MNIST model, with this example:

 * [Digit recognition with MNIST](../examples/mnist)